 Service Information: Reference Services

 The telephone number for the Special Collections and University Archives reference desk is 848-932-7510.
-Persons wishing to send reference questions by e-mail should direct their queries to reference archivist David Kuzma (email@example.com).
-An appointment with a curator, which can be arranged through the reference archivist, is recommended for patrons planning extensive research.
-Orientation sessions for classes and groups can also be arranged; consult Bonita Grant (firstname.lastname@example.org) for additional information.
+Persons wishing to send reference questions by e-mail should direct their queries to Ronald Becker (firstname.lastname@example.org).
+An appointment with a curator is recommended for patrons planning extensive research.
+Orientation sessions for classes and groups can also be arranged; consult Ronald Becker (email@example.com) for additional information.

 Researchers are required to sign a patron log each day that they are in the Special Collections and University Archives reading room.
 In addition, persons visiting the New Jersey Room for the first time will be asked to register at the information desk located inside the room to the left of the entrance.